 This content is not compatible on this device.

 Today's teenagers surely would not bother with something as complicated as arranging the right flowers to send the correct messages.
 Over the years, flirting evolved from careful, measured gestures to cutting to the chase.
 According to a 2006 article in Time magazine, it's completely common for a 15-year-old boy to text a line like "how far have u gone" to a girl after a few days of flirtatious texting [source: Time].
 Sometimes the girl replies honestly; or she might say "how far have u gone. ill tell u if u tell me."
 This could lead to meeting up and making out.

 Face-to-face meetings often result in exchanges of e-mail addresses, IM client usernames, or Facebook or MySpace info instead of phone numbers.
 It's also not uncommon for strangers to meet online and exchange flirtatious banter.
 But online flirters beware: in December 2007, a manufacturer of anti-virus software discovered a Russian virus that invaded chat rooms.
 Once in, the virus chatted with users and flirted with them so convincingly that some women shared their photos and phone numbers.

-For lots more information about flirting, love and dating, try out the links on the next page.
+For lots more information about flirting, love and dating, try out the links below.

 - De La Vina, Mark.
 "A guide to flirting 4 u -- get the message?"
 The Daily Telegraph, August 22, 2007.

 - "Floriography - the Language of Flowers."
 BBC.
 September 22, 2005. http://www.bbc.co.uk/dna/h2g2/A5268035